Skip to main content

 Establishing a predominantly native mixed woodland of 75,000 trees, has been one of the flagship nature-based projects of the Islands’ Phase 1 Action Plan.

-The woodland, located at Meary Veg on a site covering 46ha, will deliver numerous benefits during growth and upon maturity, these include:
+The woodland, located at Meary Veg on a site covering 46ha, is expected to deliver numerous benefits during growth and upon maturity, these include:

 • increased carbon sequestration